CppMicroServices/CppMicroServices/documentation/doxygen/examples/MicroServices_Example3.md

 \include dictionaryclient/CMakeLists.txt

-After running the `ExampleDriver` executable, and loading the event listener module, we can use the `l dictionaryclient` command to load our dictionary client module:
+After running the `CppMicroServicesExampleDriver` executable, and loading the event listener module, we can use the `l dictionaryclient` command to load our dictionary client module:

 \verbatim
-CppMicroServices-debug> bin/ExampleDriver
+CppMicroServices-debug> bin/CppMicroServicesExampleDriver
 > l eventlistener
 Starting to listen for service events.
 > l dictionaryclient